saylerb/devops-101/part-one/README.md

 - create an internet gateway
 - name it devops-part-one
 - now attach it to your VPC
+    go to 'Attach to VPC'
+    select your 'devops-part-one' VPC from the list and click 'Yes, Attach'

 Great, you've got an internet gateway!
 Look at you!
 But it's still not doing anything, you need to route internet destined traffic from your subnet to the internet gateway: